sandile323/promgamming-docs/Csharp/AnonymousType_and_DynamixType.md

 }
 ```

-In this example the anonymous type saves memory throughh the slect by creating a dynmic object which has properties of concenr and not all properties.
+In this example the anonymous type saves memory through the select by creating a dynmic object which has properties of concenr and not all properties.

 # Dynamic Type

-Type chekcing for dynamic types is resloved at run time rather than compile time in the case of var.
+Type checking for dynamic types is resloved at run time rather than compile time.

 example: